Gully (film)

-Gully is an 2019 American coming-of-age drama film, directed by Nabil Elderkin, from a screenplay by Marcus J. Guillory.
-It stars Jacob Latimore, Charlie Plummer, Jonathan Majors, Kelvin Harrison Jr., Amber Heard, and Terrence Howard.
+Gully is a 2019 American coming-of-age crime drama film directed by Nabil Elderkin, from a screenplay by Marcus J. Guillory.
+The film stars Kelvin Harrison Jr., Charlie Plummer, Jacob Latimore, Jonathan Majors, John Corbett, Amber Heard, and Terrence Howard.

-It had its world premiere at the Tribeca Film Festival on April 27, 2019.
-It was released internationally on June 4, 2021, by Vertical Entertainment.
+Gully had its world premiere at the Tribeca Film Festival on April 27, 2019, and was released internationally on June 4, 2021, by Paramount Pictures.